4121 scholarly books by Harvard University Press and 281

 Harvard University Press, 2016

-William Halsey, the most famous naval officer of World War II, was known for fearlessness, steely resolve, and impulsive errors.
-In this definitive biography, Thomas Hughes punctures the popular caricature of the fighting admiral to present a revealing human portrait of his personal and professional life as it was lived in times of war and peace.
+William Halsey was the most famous naval officer of World War II.
+His fearlessness in carrier raids against Japan, his steely resolve at Guadalcanal, and his impulsive blunder at the Battle of Leyte Gulf made him the “Patton of the Pacific” and solidified his reputation as a decisive, aggressive fighter prone to impetuous errors of judgment in the heat of battle.
+In this definitive biography, Thomas Hughes punctures the popular caricature of the “fighting admiral” to reveal the truth of Halsey’s personal and professional life as it was lived in times of war and peace.

 Adolescents after Divorce